Battle of Salamis: Prelude

-The opposing forces
+Opposing forces

-The Greek fleet
+Greek fleet

 Herodotus reports that there were 378 triremes in the Allied fleet, and then breaks the numbers down by city state (as indicated in the table).
 However, his numbers for the individual contingents only add up to 371.
 He does not explicitly say that all 378 fought at Salamis ("All of these came to the war providing triremes...The total number of ships...was three hundred and seventy-eight"), and he also says that the Aeginetans "had other manned ships, but they guarded their own land with these and fought at Salamis with the thirty most seaworthy".
 Thus it has been supposed that the difference between the numbers is accounted for by a garrison of 12 ships left at Aegina.
 According to Herodotus, two more ships defected from the Persians to the Greeks, one before Artemisium and one before Salamis, so the total complement at Salamis would have been 373 (or 380).

 According to the Athenian playwright Aeschylus, who actually fought at Salamis, the Greek fleet numbered 310 triremes (the difference being the number of Athenian ships).
 Ctesias claims that the Athenian fleet numbered only 110 triremes, which ties in with Aeschylus's numbers.
 According to Hyperides, the Greek fleet numbered only 220.
 The fleet was effectively under the command of Themistocles, but nominally led by the Spartan nobleman Eurybiades, as had been agreed at the congress in 481 BC.
 Although Themistocles had tried to claim leadership of the fleet, the other city states with navies objected, and so Sparta (which had no naval tradition) was given command of the fleet as a compromise.